 Proposed development under the Type 3 "Medium Outdoor" license would include up to 43,560 square feet (1 acre) of mature cannabis canopy within two (2) acres of designated area of the licensed premises surrounded by a fence and secured with a locked gate.
-This would also include a 10,000 square feet multi-use building that includes 8,000 square feet for post-harvest activities, 500 square feet. area of Distribution Type 11and a shared 1,500 square feet. area used for employee facilities.
+This would also include a 10,000 square feet multi-use building that includes 8,000 square feet for post-harvest activities, 500 square feet. area of Distribution Type 11 and a shared 1,500 square feet. area used for employee facilities.
 Due to requirements for clone storage, a Type 4 "Nursery" license is being sought for construction of up to 6,000 square feet nursery that is engineered that would be secure against unwanted entry.

-Development of the 1⁄2 acre pond will require some vegetation removal.
+Development of the 1⁄2 acre pond will require some vegetation removal, which may include the removal of Acmispon glaber, bromus spp, Ceanothus cordulatus, and arctostaphylos patula.
 Composting would take place on the subject parcel, in a 400 square foot fenced composting site that would serve both the outdoor cultivation, processing, and the nursery.
 Fertilizers/Chemical materials and petroleum products will be stored in two proposed 120 square foot sheds.
 The project site would have 28 standard parking spaces and one (1) parking space meeting Americans with Disabilities Act (ADA) standards.